DDM-Lab/janus/README.md

 ### Resource intensive simulations

-TODO limit to no more than 56 cores, no more than 200GB memory.
+TODO limit to no more than 56 cores, no more than 200 GB memory.
 Note that top is your friend.

 ### Ports